Who can grow medical marijuana in Florida?

 We cannot stress this enough.
 Marijuana cultivation is a regulated activity that Florida government has reserved for a few commercial growers.
 These growers should only produce low-THC varieties of marijuana for use among patients looking to reduce seizures and muscle spasms or patients with terminal conditions.

 Importing of medicinal marijuana is also forbidden.
 You cannot grow cannabis outside the state and then bring it for personal use or distribution.
 Crossing the borders of Florida with marijuana is a felony.
 This is not a joke.

 As some communities in Florida have delayed or ban the opening of medicinal cannabis dispensaries, the producers and retailers are using deliveries to meet the highly increasing demand.
 Some large companies claim that between one third and half of the customers rely on deliveries to get the drug.
 Most of the dispensaries are situated on the coasts of Florida or in the heavily populated metropolitan areas, including Gainesville and Orlando, Jacksonville and South Florida.
 Therefore, in most areas, patients take at least one hour to reach the nearest cannabis dispensary.

 Currently, the registry does not allow physicians to exceed two orders at a time.
 Therefore, they can only order one for low-THC marijuana and the other for any other type.
 Low THC cannabis contains little THC levels and they do not produce psychoactive effects.
-They also contain healing CBD in higher levels.
-Medicinal cannabis products contain high THC levels and can have psychoactive effects.
-The amount of CBD in the type of cannabis highly varies.
+They also contain healing CBD at higher levels.
+Many medicinal cannabis products contain high THC levels and can have psychoactive effects.
+The amount of CBD in the type of cannabis varies.